 Our built environment projects epitomize character, break boundaries, and connect people.
 Where others might see buildings as structures built for specific functions, Parsons approaches architecture and planning as ways to forge emotional relationships between buildings and the people who use them.
-Balancing the budgetary, technical, and aesthetic concerns associated with planning, designing, and managing the construction of sustainable buildings is one of our specialties, and through our expertise, we achieve this balance while addressing safety, landscape and aesthetics, historic restoration, environmental protection, and transit and pedestrian integration.
+Balancing the budgetary, technical, and aesthetic concerns associated with planning, designing, and managing the construction of sustainable buildings is one of our specialties.
+Through our expertise, we achieve this balance while addressing safety, landscape and aesthetics, historic restoration, environmental protection, crime prevention through environmental design (CPTED) principles, and transit and pedestrian integration.

 Around the world, we contribute to both new construction and renovation projects, including airports, schools and universities, hospitals, office buildings, and residential developments.
 Our expertise also encompasses government facilities, museums, parking structures, conference centers, and other administrative spaces.

 Our skilled master planners, infrastructure engineers, and project and construction managers have completed thousands of buildings and developments throughout the Middle East and the United States while saving our customers money, increasing property value, and minimizing environmental impacts.